| Geography Loeb Building B349Telephone: 613-520-2561

 students may follow this approach or pursue studies in a thematic sub-field of

+the discipline.
 Students are accepted into the graduate program based on the

 standard of previous academic work, research interests, letters of reference,